spotadev/utu-endorse-nextid-old/README.md

 ## utu-endorse-nextid

-This is a react project which implements next.id to allow users to link their different social media accounts to a Universal Decentralised ID.
+This is a react project which implements next.id to allow users to link their different social media accounts to a next.id avatar Universal Decentralised ID (DID).

-This app also integrates the UTU Trust network to allow users to endorse Universal IDs with tags.
+This app also integrates the UTU Trust network to allow users to:

-For example you could endorse someone as being a full stack JavaScript Developer or a Vegan Chef.
+- endorse next.id avatar DIDs
+- provide signal on next.id avatar DIDs

 This inniative makes it harder for Bots and Fake Accounts to push false narratives.
-It improves trust in both the Web 2 and Web 3 space.
+It improves trust.

+For more information see About.tsx or run the app and click on About.

 ### Install and run example